While in Serbia, you can be detained in one of the 3 detention centers for foreigners or imprisoned in one of the general jails.

 - Dimitrovgrad near the Bulgarian border.

 Like in other countries, in Serbia migrants are imprisoned for illegal border crossing or residence.
 When you are charged for illegal border crossing or residence, you are always brought to court and ordered to pay a fine (around 50 -100 Euros).

-If you cannot pay the court fine, you will be put into prison for around 5 days (10 euros fine equals a day in prison, for those who have no means to pay the fine).
-You will be put into “normal” district prison (okružni zatvor), not into a detention facility reserved for migrants.
+If you cannot pay the court fine, you will be put into prison for around 5 -10 days (10 euros fine equals a day in prison, for those who have no means to pay the fine).
+You will be put into “general” district prison (okružni zatvor), not into a detention facility reserved for migrants.
 There are over 10 such prisons in the country, and you will be imprisoned in the closest one (usually most migrants are detained in prisons close to the border, but this depends on where you were arrested).

 However, according to the law, asylum seekers are excused from the “offense” of “illegal” border crossing.
 If you are caught in “illegal” border crossing, you have the right to seek asylum (at any point in Serbia and during every interaction with the police or the authorities, so even in court), this would exempt you from the fine/prison.
 Nevertheless, people are often in practice denied the right to seek asylum.
 In this case, you have the right to contact a lawyer **